-This elective professional development workshop will serve as an additional opportunity to explore the Link Up materials, interact with the artists, and share best practices with fellow Link Up teachers.
-It is not a requirement of the program, but we highly encourage you to attend!
+This optional professional development workshop will serve as an additional opportunity to explore the Link Up materials, interact with the artists, and share best practices with fellow Link Up teachers.
+It is not a requirement of the program, but we highly encourage you to attend.

 There are several parking garages located near Carnegie Hall.
-The easiest way to find these is to visit Best Parking.
+The easiest way to find them is to visit Best Parking.

 Yes.
 Each of the Link Up repertoire selections includes bowings for teachers to use with string classes.

 Your Link Up ticket (one ticket per participating teacher for your confirmed numbers of students and chaperones) will be mailed to you approximately one month before your confirmed concert date.

 Schools may bring no more than one chaperone per 10 students, free of charge.
 For example, if a teacher enrolls a class of 30 students, he or she will automatically receive 30 student seats, three chaperone seats, and one seat for him/herself, for a total of 34 seats.
 Carnegie Hall will send chaperone wristbands so that adults can be identified when entering the Hall.
 Please note that parents/adults may not purchase individual tickets themselves, nor can student seats be substituted for adults.